TheGoodlike13/liberty_or_death/README.md

     > /var/log/syslog
     systemctl restart syslog

-Then I close the console as I cannot escape 'sudo su' mode by any known means.
+Then I close the console as I cannot escape `sudo su` mode by any known means.
 I try to login again and find this error:

     Jun  7 14:15:37 mumkashi-VirtualBox slapd[959]: